ibm-cloud-docs/log-analysis/getting-started.md

 1. [Check the regions where the {{site.data.keyword.la_full_notm}} service is available](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-regions).

 2. If you don't have an {{site.data.keyword.cloud_notm}} account, [register an {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/login){: external}.
 You need an IBMid to work in {{site.data.keyword.cloud_notm}}.

-3. If you don't have a virtual private cloud, [use the {{site.data.keyword.cloud_notm}} console to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).

-4. If you don't have an Ubuntu Linux virtual server instance, [create an Umbuntu Linux virtual server instance by using the UI and selecting **Ubuntu Linux** as the **Operating System**](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-virtual-servers).

 ## Step 2.
 Get started
 {: #getting-started_step2}